danrector/resume/README.md

 ### About Me

 Hi, my name is Daniel.
 I'm a Senior 2nd Tier Engineer based in Tennessee.
-I like learning new technolgies and pushing what is possible. 👍🏻
+I like learning new technologies and pushing what is possible. 👍🏻

 ### Work Experience: